The 2022 course will be held virtually from June 13-17, from 1:00-5:00 pm ET. Applications will open January 15 and close April 30.

-Join one of these week-long courses to help you transition to a job in biotech or pharma.
-On average, more than 50% of past attendees have ended up with non-academic jobs in industry, regulatory affairs, or tech transfer.
+Join this week-long, hands-on course to help you transition to a job in biotech, medtech, or pharma.
+Discover the business side of science, network, and learn interdisciplinary skills through a team project.
+Of all the attendees from 2014-2020, about 70% now have jobs in industry, regulatory affairs, or tech transfer.

 Who Should Apply?

-- PhD students and postdocs in health, science, and medical programs who wish to explore opportunities to implement their expertise in a biomedical business career
+- PhD students, graduate students, and postdocs in health, science, and medical programs who wish to explore opportunities to implement their expertise in a biomedical business career

-- Academics in the health/medical areas who are looking for a condense, brief overview of the biomedical business world and how they can fit in
+- Academics in the health/medical areas who are looking for a condensed, brief overview of the biomedical business world and how they can fit in

-- Learn about careers for scientists in industry, and how to best leverage your analytical PhD skill set for a professional career
+- Learn about career paths for scientists in industry, and how to leverage your analytical PhD skill set for a professional career

-- Network with industry guests and other course participants
+- Make connections with industry guests and like-minded course participants

 - Learn interdisciplinary teamwork through a team project